Track Your Smoking

 - Anything you do to help you get through the urge (for example, changing activities, breathing as though you are smoking, chewing on a straw).

-The journal doesn't have to be difficult or complex.
-Here's a sample of what a smoking journal might look like for someone who is preparing to quit:
+Tracking doesn't have to be difficult or complex.
+Here's a sample of what a smoking tracker might look like for someone who is preparing to quit:

 |Cigarette||Time||Place or Situation||Level of need (1–5)|